Uriel667/linak_tv_lift_esphome/README.md

 ### Step 1: Create your YAML
 Create a new device in ESPHome and use the below configuration:

-### Step 2: Pairing
-Flash the ESP32.
-Put your Linak Lift into Pairing Mode (hold the Bluetooth button for 3-5 seconds until the blue light flashes or plug out the bluetooth stick for 10 seconds and plug it back in).
-Power on the ESP32.
-It will connect automatically.

 ```yaml
 esphome:
   name: tv-lift